 Multifaceted Goddess or Many Deities?

 According to numerous scholars, the primary deity in the Minoan religion was a multifaceted mother goddess who was solar in nature.
 Usually, “she” was depicted alongside animals (both mythical and native to the land), a male consort, and/or priestesses.
 While there is no true consensus, she is considered one deity with various aspects, including a mountain, dove, poppy, snake, and fertility goddess.
 This presumed multidimensional goddess would eventually become the Artemis, Athena, Ariadne, Medusa, etc. of the Ancient Greek pantheon.
 At the same time, there’s a good chance that their religion was polytheistic, and these were all separate gods with their own unique attributes.
-(I’ll probably create future posts about the “individual” goddesses at some point.)

 The Maternal Snake Goddess (or Priestess)

 What typically comes to mind for the Minoan Mother Goddess is the Snake Goddess figurine that was restored by British archeologist Arthur Evans along with Danish artist Halvor Baggeartist.
-The main problematic elements are that her head and part of her arm was missing and it’s not 100% certain that she was a true goddess.
+The main problematic elements are that her head and part of her arm were missing and it’s not 100% certain that she was a true goddess.
 In general, it’s been difficult to distinguish between deity, priestess, ruler, etc. in Minoan art.
 However, the symbolism behind The Snake Goddess in particular is creation, fertility, welfare of the household, and wisdom.
 And if we were to take a retrospective approach from an Ancient Greek perspective to this particular deity depiction, we can see some of those traits in goddesses like Athena, goddess of wisdom and protectress of cities.
 In fact, “Atana Potnia” (thought to be Mistress Athena) is one of the Minoan Mother Goddess’ many names (that could be the names of other goddesses if the religion is in fact polytheistic).

 A Breakdown of Key Mother Goddess Traits